LSU-UE5/UE5-Materials/illumination/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-### Illumination
+### Emmisive Material

 <sub>[previous](../translucent/README.md#user-content-translucent-blend-mode) • [home](../README.md#user-content-ue4-intro-to-materials) • [next](../two-sided/README.md#user-content-two-sided-material)</sub>

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Now for some objects in the game, they will also be a light source.
 Think of the sun, a lamp, a TV set etc...
 So our materials can handle light blooms and glow to create the illusion that it is illumiating in game.
-To really sell this effect we also need to add a game light to actually light the scene.
-We will do this but we will work the entire pipeline from a final FBX to a model in the scene.
+We will create a new master material and material function to handle this extra mask that will be used to indicate what part of the model will emit light.

 <br>